 Worship at Berea College

-On a weekly basis, the Campus Christian Center plans a worship service on Tuesdays at noon, in Danforth Chapel in the Draper Building.
-The Campus Christian Center plans and offers diverse services of Christian worship within an ecumenical Christian atmosphere.
-This pattern of worship includes regularly-scheduled styles and forms of African-American worship through the Center’s Jubilee Program.
-The worshipers also share the mid-day meal together in the Fireside Room, immediately following worship at 12:30 p.m.
-The Center regards both the time in the worship of God and the time of table-fellowship with colleagues and friends as essential to engender and nurture community.
-The staff of the Center has designed this worship experience as stylistically semi-formal, with readings from Christian scriptures, a short sermon or homily, responsive readings or litanies, one or two hymns, and usually some form of special music by a soloist or one of the College music ensembles.
-Several student religious groups or organizations also plan various forms of worship at other times during the week.
+On a weekly basis during the academic year, the CCC leads a worship service on Tuesdays at noon in the Chapel.
+The Center plans and offers diverse services of Christian worship within an ecumenical Christian atmosphere.
+The worshipers can also share a midday meal together in the Fireside Room, immediately following worship at 12:30 p.m.
+The Center regards both the time in the worship of God and the time of fellowship with colleagues and friends as essential to nurture community.

 Major Events of Worship on Campus

 The CCC plans or co-sponsors with other campus departments several large worship experiences each year:

 In Phelps Stokes Chapel: